 The following existing and potential unresolved land use conflicts have been identified by the City of New London.
 While the multi-jurisdictional planning process was designed to provide maximum opportunities for the resolution of both internal and external land use conflicts, some issues may remain.
-Due to their complexity, the long-range nature of comprehensive planning, and the uncertainty of related assumptions, these conflicts remain unresolved and should be monitored during plan implementation.
+Due to their complexity, the long-range nature of comprehensive planning, evolving trends (e.g. renewable energy generation), and the uncertainty of related assumptions, these conflicts may remain unresolved and should be monitored during plan implementation.